kamranahmedse/design-patterns-for-humans/README.md

 Singleton pattern
 -----------------
 Real World Example
 > There can only be one president of a country at a time.
 The same president has to be brought to action, whenever duty calls.
+President here is singleton.

 In plain words
 > Ensures that only one object of a particular class is every created.